Johnnie Ray: Later career

 Ray had a close relationship with journalist and television game show panelist Dorothy Kilgallen.
 They became acquainted soon after his sudden rise to stardom in the United States.
 They remained close as his American career declined.

 Two months before Kilgallen's death in 1965, her newspaper column plugged Ray's engagements at the Latin Quarter in New York and the Tropicana Resort & Casino in Las Vegas, Nevada.
 He began his gig at the Latin Quarter immediately after an eight-month vacation in Spain, during which he and new manager Bill Franklin had extricated themselves from contracts with Bernie Lang, who had managed Ray from 1951 to 1963.
 Ray and Franklin believed that a dishonest Lang had been responsible for the end of Ray's stardom in the United States and for large debts that he owed the Internal Revenue Service.

 In 1969, Ray headlined a European concert tour with Judy Garland.
 He served as the best man at her wedding to her last husband, nightclub manager Mickey Deans, in London on March 15, 1969.
 Denmark and Sweden were among the countries where Ray and Garland performed together; they played in Stockholm on March 19.

 In the early 1970s, Ray's American career revived to a limited extent, as he had not released a record album or single in over a decade.
 He made network television appearances on The Andy Williams Show in 1970, and The Tonight Show Starring Johnny Carson three times during 1972 and 1973.
-His personal manager Bill Franklin resigned in 1976 and cut off contact with the singer a few years later.
-His American revival turned out to be short lived, as his career had already begun to decline as the 1980s approached.
+His personal manager, Bill Franklin, resigned in 1976 and cut off contact with the singer a few years later.
+Ray’s last television appearance in the United States was on a 1977 syndicated broadcast of Sha Na Na.
+His American revival turned out to be short-lived, as his career had already begun to decline as the 1980s approached.